futpix/caravans-in-australia/content/review/1355-Vista-RV-Crossover-Classic.md

   ogtitle: "Should I buy Crossover Classic by Vista RV?"
   ogdescription: "The Vista RV Crossover Classic is classed as Off Road, and sleeps 2 people.
 It is Made Overseas and comes in at Unknown Size.
 It generally has No Bathroom or Toilet."
 categories: ["Vista RV"]
-tags: ["Sleeps 2", "Unknown Size", "Off Road", "No Bathroom or Toilet", "Pop up", "Price Unknown"]
+tags: ["Sleeps 2", "Unknown Size", "Off Road", "No Bathroom or Toilet", "Pop up", "Price Unknown", "Made Overseas"]
 totalLength: "4.9"
 bodyLength: ""
 totalHeight: "2.15"